Trench 11: Plot

-Mueller and Berton locate the charges and learn that the explosives were never rigged in the first place.
-After killing Dr. Priest, Reiner orders his men to seal the lower level and flood it with poison gas and begins to collect his parasites.
-Mueller and Berton are forced to flee and find another way to detonate the explosives.
-Berton tries to rig the explosive to a clock timer for a remote detonation but an infected soldier attacks them, breaking Mueller's leg and destroying the clock.
-Unable to move, Mueller stays behind and gives Berton time to arm any remaining explosives and escape.
-Berton finishes and reaches for the exit, but is shot in the leg by Reiner and his guard.
-Reiner then mocks and tortures Berton, who endures it to distract Reiner and his guard long enough for Mueller to detonate the explosives.
-The explosion catches both of them off guard, which allows Berton to kill the guard and engage Reiner in a brawl.
-Reiner attempts to flee but Berton trips him; resulting in his eye being impaled by a vial in his hand.
-The tunnel collapses on Reiner while Berton barely escapes.
-Berton limps away from the site and sees a vision of his lover Veronique; his ultimate fate is left ambiguous.
+Mueller and Berton discover that Reiner never rigged the explosives in the first place.
+Reiner meanwhile, having finished torturing Dr. Priest to death, orders the lower levels sealed and flooded with poison gas and begins collecting his parasites.
+Mueller and Berton escape and try to rig the explosives to a clock timer for a remote detonation but an infected soldier attacks them, breaking Mueller's leg and destroying the clock.
+Unable to move, Mueller agrees to stay behind to manually detonate the explosives, giving Berton time to arm the remaining explosives on the bunker’s upper levels.
+Upon reaching the ladder leading up to the surface, as he attempts to climb up and escape, Berton is shot in the leg by Reiner and his guard, Private Johann.
+Reiner mocks and tortures Berton, who endures it to distract Reiner and Johann long enough for Mueller to detonate the explosives.
+The explosions cause the bunker to quickly start collapsing and knock the two Germans off balance, allowing Berton to kill Johann and tackle Reiner.
+In the melee with Berton, Reiner runs for the ladder and trips, resulting in a parasite vial in his hand piercing his left eye.
+The tunnel collapses on Reiner while Berton narrowly escapes to the surface and limps away from the area, seeing a vision of Veronique.